 They’re mainly looking for people with excellent research and communication skills.
 Because they provide in-depth information and directory assistance, you need to have a talent for fact-finding.

 The two payout levels are 10 cents and 5 cents per response.
-You earn the higher 10-cent rate for researching and providing an answer on your own.
-If you find and forward a response from KGB’s information database, you receive the rate of 5 cents for each answer.
+You earn the higher 10-cent rate for researching and providing an answer independently.
+If you find and forward a response from KGB’s information database, you receive a rate of 5 cents for each answer.

 KGB doesn’t use PayPal like a lot of other money-making apps do.
 Instead, you can expect payments to go directly to your bank account.